 10 Types of Noodles for Japanese Ramen

-Ramen is a quintessential Japanese noodle dish, together with udon and soba.
-In recent years, many popular Japanese ramen restaurant chains are opening their branches overseas so you could taste their noodle soups near where you live.
+In recent years, many Japanese ramen chains have been opening branches overseas so you could taste their noodle soups near where you live.

 Types of Wheat Noodles for Ramen

-But have you ever heard about the variety of the noodles for ramen made of wheat flour?
-For those of you who don’t know much about that or for those who are interested in that, today let me talk about the type of ramen noodles.
+But have you ever heard about the variety of noodles for ramen made of wheat flour?
+For those who don’t know much about that, today let me talk about the type.

-Takasui-men have a soft chewy texture and hardly get soggy as the noodles already contain plenty of water.
-To put it the other way around, the noodles are hard to soak up the flavor of the broth, so they are suitable for thick rich soup.
+Takasui-men has a bouncy texture and rarely gets soggy as the noodles already contain plenty of water.
+To put it the other way around, they are hard to soak up the flavor from the broth, so suitable for a flavorful soup.

-In contrast, Teikasui-men features a pronounced taste of wheat flour, easily absorbs soup broth, and is quick to get soggy.
-Therefore, it is said that Teikasui-men noodles work well with soup with a delicate flavor.
+In contrast, Teikasui-men has a pronounced wheat taste, absorbs the broth well, and is easy to get soggy.
+Therefore, the noodles work well with soup with a delicate flavor.

 Based on “Bante (番手)”

-Bante is the number of noodles that you get by cutting 30mm dough evenly.
-If you get 15 equal strips of noodles by cutting the dough, the Bante is “15 Bante” and its thickness is 2mm.
-If you evenly cut the dough into 30 strips, the Bante is “30 Bante” and you get 30 equal strips of 1mm noodles.
+If you get 15 equal strips of noodles by cutting the dough, the Bante is 15 Bante, and its thickness is 2mm.
+If you evenly cut the dough into 30 strips, the Bante is 30 Bante, and you get 30 equal strips of 1mm noodles.

 Thus, the thickness of Japanese noodles ranges from 1mm to 30mm in Bante.
-For example, the thickness of udon noodles roughly corresponds to 10 Bante (3mm), and the thickness of somen noodles corresponds to 30 Bante (1mm).
+For example, the thickness of udon noodles roughly corresponds to 10 Bante (3mm), while somen corresponds to 30 Bante (1mm).

-Regarding the noodles for ramen, they are classified into the 6 types above according to Bante, which are listed below.
+Regarding the noodles for ramen, they are classified into six types according to Bante, which are listed below.